-Although Tina loves yarn and fabrics she doesn't actually know how to make anything with them yet.
-She has dreams of hand-making gifts for friends and family as well as fun dresses, overalls, and tops for herself.
-Unfortunately, she is super intimidating by her sewing machine and her first (and only) crochet project was over 15 years ago when she was "courting" her now husband, Ryan.
+Although Tina loves yarn and fabrics, she doesn't actually know what the heck to do with them yet!
+She has daydreams of hand-making gifts for friends and family as well as fun, one-of-a-kind clothes for herself.
+Unfortunately, she is super intimidated by her sewing machine and her first (and only) crochet project was over 15 years ago when she was "wooing" her now husband, Ryan.
 She made him an orange and brown striped scarf that ended up being about 30 feet too long.
-BUT it worked.
-They've been together for 16 years and married for 9 of them.
+BUT it worked!
+They've been together for 16 years and married for almost 10 of them.

-Until she can find the time and courage for that crafty venture, her other hobbies include sketch comedy, improv, trivia night, karaoke, and snuggling with her 3 cats: Hubble, Penelope, and Louise.
+Until she can find the time and courage for those crafty ventures mentioned earlier, her other hobbies include performing sketch comedy & improv, attending trivia night, hamming it up at karaoke, and snuggling with her 3 cats: Hubble, Penelope, and Louise.

 I was super shy growing up and loved to escape inside new stories from books at the library and from the occasional Scholastic Book Fair.
 I slowly started to come out of my shell over the years and the performer in me started to hatch when I took improv classes in 2016.
 After completing the curriculum and finding "my tribe", I started to perform weekly on stage with my teams and annually in improv festivals from New England and NYC.

 In November 2018, I spent a 3-day weekend at a ladies rock camp at RIOT Rhode Island (formerly Girls Rock!
 RI) where I discovered our band coach was not only musically talented and an awesome person but was also an audiobook narrator.
 I was super intrigued as this was a dream that I never thought could be a possibility for me!